WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Verizon.
 A trunking consumer implements a RIPP client to initiate calls to the trunking provider, and a RIPP server to receive them.

-Trunking Provider: The administrative entity that provides elephony trunking services to the trunking consumer.
-The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise, and the enterprise woul be the trunking customer of Verizon.
+Trunking Provider: The administrative entity that provides telephony trunking services to the trunking consumer.
+The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise, and the enterprise would be the trunking customer of Verizon.
 The trunking provider implements a RIPP server to receive calls from the trunking consumer, and a RIPP client to send calls to the trunking consumer